Reconcilee

-Reconcilee is a neologism for the Czech word "upravenec" (pl. "upravenci") which denotes an émigré from Communist Czechoslovakia who subsequently "reconciled" his or her relationship with the Communist régime.
+Reconcilee is a loose English translation for the Czech neologism word "upravenec" (pl. "upravenci") which denotes the émigrés from Communist Czechoslovakia who subsequently "reconciled" their relationship with the Communist régime.

 The origins

-From 1948 until the end of the régime, unauthorized migration from Czechoslovakia was a crime.
+From 1948 until the end of the régime, unauthorized migration from Czechoslovakia was considered a crime.
 Between 1945 and 1987 172,659 people went into exile.
 After the Helsinki Accords, the Communist establishment wished to show some kind of mitigation of the thus far harsh attitude towards émigrés.
 Directive No. 4/1977 Official Journal of the Czech Socialist Republic, On Reconciliation Legal Relationships of Czechoslovak Socialist Republic to Citizens Who Stay Abroad Without a Permit of Czechoslovak Authorities, was adopted.
 Hence the term "upravenec".

 Categories

 In 1980 there were 115,000 émigrés.
 Directives stipulated two categories of reconcilees: